-To create an archive of multiple files on (GNU/)Linux and many other UNIX-like systems you can use the tar(1) "tape archive" utility.
-You can tell by its name that this program is pretty old, as it was created to work with tapes.
+To create an archive of multiple files on (GNU/)Linux and many other UNIX-like systems you can use the tar(1) "tape archive" utility.16 You can tell by its name that this program is pretty old, as it was created to work with tapes.

-tar has an incredible amount of functionality (have a look at the manpage) and we will cover only the most basic stuff here.
+tar has an incredible amount of functionality (have a look at the manpage) but we will cover only the most basic stuff here.
+If you need some more advanced archiving stuff, do some research - the chances are pretty good, that tar is capable of fulfilling your needs.

 To create an archive you can use:

 '''

 $ tar -cvf myfirstarchive.tar file1 file2 hugefile

 file1

 file2

 hugefile

+$ file myirstarchive.tar

+myfirstarchive.tar: POSIX tar archive (GNU)

 '''